Subscribe to 500 hours of CE for just $99!

 Background.

-aim of this study was to investigate the fracture resistance and fracture modes of
+of this study was to test the feasibility, reliability, and validity of the

 Keywords.